 (iv) reduced financing costs of the Project; and

-(h) any other relevant information reasonably required by the Employer to assess the proposed Green Modification,
+(h) any other relevant information reasonably required by the Employer to assess the proposed Net Zero Modification.

-Within business days of receipt of a Green Modification Notice, the Employer must issue a notice to the Contractor which:
+Within business days of receipt of a Net Zero Modification Proposal, the Employer must issue a notice to the Contractor which:

-(a) approves the proposed Green Modification (either in whole or part), in which case clause [2.3] will apply to those approved parts;
+(a) approves the proposed Net Zero Modification (either in whole or part), in which case clause [2.5] will apply to those approved parts;

-(c) requests further information from the Contractor to enable the Employer to properly assess the Proposed Green Modification on any part of the Green Modification which has not been approved or rejected, in which case clause [3.5] will apply.
+(c) requests further information from the Contractor within business days to enable the Employer to properly assess the Net Zero Modification Proposal or any part of the Net Zero Modification Proposal that has not been approved or rejected.

-If the Employer has approved the proposed Green Modification pursuant to clause [2.2(a)]:
+If the Employer has approved the Net Zero Modification Proposal pursuant to clause [2.3(a) or 2.3(c)]:

-(a) the Superintendent must within business days of the approval, issue a notice to the Contractor which sets out:
+(a) the Superintendent must within business days of the approval, issue a notice to the Contractor that sets out:

-(i) where the Green Modification results in an increase to the Contractor’s design or construction costs, the revised Contract Sum valued as a variation in accordance with clause [#] (but not exceeding the amount nominated pursuant to clause [2.1(g)(i)]); and
+(i) where the Net Zero Modification results in an increase [or decrease]* to the Contractor’s design or construction costs, the revised Contract Sum valued as a variation in accordance with clause [●] (but not exceeding the amount nominated pursuant to clause [2.2(g)(i)]); and

-(ii) any extension of time required to the Date for Practical Completion (but not exceeding the duration of the extension of time nominated pursuant to clause [2.1(d)]); and
+(ii) any extension of time required to the Date for Practical Completion (but not exceeding the duration of the extension of time nominated pursuant to clause [2.2(d)]); and

-(b) the Contractor may proceed with implementing the approved Green Modification.
+(b) the Contractor must proceed with implementing the approved Net Zero Modification.